 Rottweil calls itself the “City of Towers”.
 The small town between the Black Forest and the Swabian Alb mountains was built by the Romans, who first brought their technology which was highly advanced at the time, to the wilds of Germania around 2,000 years ago.

 The medieval backdrop looking over the Neckar River has hardly changed since the 16th century.
 Now, however, Rottweil has become even richer with the addition of a very special attraction.
 The elevator division of thyssenkrupp, thyssenkrupp Elevator, has built a unique test tower here

 Thyssen Krupp is the global market leader in the field of elevator systems.
 With sales of € 7.5 billion

 in the 2017/2018 financial year and customers in 150 countries, the company has established itself

 as one of the leading elevator manufacturers in the world since its market launch 40 years ago.

 Before construction of the test tower could begin, there was a comprehensive search for a suitable location because the giant requires particularly solid ground.
 At the same time, however, it had to be close to the Neuhausen production facility.
 Another restriction was that it was not to be built too close to Stuttgart Airport.

-Ultimately, Rottweil proved to be ideal, not least because of the surrounding universities and high
+Ultimately, Rottweil proved to be ideal, not least because of the surrounding universities and high concentration of specialists.

 240-tonne pendulum counters the wind